AndersDeath/diary2/000-current.md

 # 14 November - Monday - Gündoğan - 46 day of immigration

 I published  a new article to medium today.
 I did it for imporving my english writing skill which I work on.
 I did meditation today and some sport.
 After that I trained my speaking skill by reading Orwell's essay about tea.
 It's one the most favourite piece of literature for me.
+My back is still hurt.
+I feel pain in my back mussles.